 3. Rilo Kiley – Does He Love You?

-Speaking of intensity, I can’t get enough of Jenny Lewis’ vocal theater on this song.
+Speaking of intensity (and of Jenny), I can’t get enough of Jenny Lewis’ vocal theater on this song.
 She takes us through a full three-act play, complete with twist ending, and plays the character’s arc to the hilt.
 She starts loving and innocent, then gradually introduces notes of contempt and abandonment.
 When she comes back to a softer tone, her earlier aggrieved self-pity makes her sound distant rather than supportive, and when she finally reveals the connection between her “married man” and her interlocutor’s husband, she couldn’t sound more disgusted with EVERYTHING.
 By the time she’s returning to “let’s not forget ourselves”, her vocal is distorted and venomous, and the emotional strings swirl around it, until those strings are all that’s left.
 Just marvelous.

 4. The Go-Go’s – Our Lips Are Sealed